Question about Table Tennis Paint

 It must be matt, with a degree of gloss not more than 15 (60° specular gloss, ASTM procedure D 523) and a low haze-gloss.

-The finish must be uniform over the entire surface.
-It must therefore be applied in some uniform manner such as spraying or roller coating - brush marks are unacceptable.
+The finish must be uniform over the entire surface; it must therefore be applied in some uniform manner such as spraying, roller or curtain coating or similar; brush marks are unacceptable.

 The finish will also be unacceptable if, regardless of the measured degree of gloss, it permits the shape of a light-source to be distinguished in its reflection.

-Although the surface must be matt, it must also be even and regular, with no inlaid dust and no projecting particles of pigment.
+The surface must be even and regular, with no inlaid dust and no projecting particles of pigment.

 So, unless you can follow the above, you're probably not any wiser.

-I did a quick search on the internet and I found one web site which appears to be offering blue Table Tennis Table Paint ...
+I did a quick search on the internet and I only found one web site which appears to be offering blue Table Tennis Table Paint...

 Affordable Table Tennis